18 Oct Greenland Ice Trip (EN)

 As long as the snow layer is no more than some 10 centimeters, our machines are moving like little tractors, slowly, but consistently.
 Here the size does matter – bike with 4.6 inches tires does a bit better than a “mere” four-incher.

 Since the invention of fatbikes the route connecting the largest airport in the country – Kangerlussuaq – with the city of Sisimiut, previously available only for sleds and scooters has become bicycle accessible.
 The overwhelming majority of those few cyclist who decided to try ACT made their life easier by assistance of dog sleighs or scooters.
 But I wanted to do it hard way.
 You don’t really feel the experience without getting close to the edge of your endurance, without sweat, tears and pain.
 It’s not that we want it.
-I think we subconsciously need it.
+I think we

 So there we were, pushing heavily loaded wheels, using all, incredibly rich cursing vocabulary of our language.
 Scooters passing us from time to time didn’t make us feel better.
 But some of them stopped and welcomed us with hot tee and cookies, and we love cookies!
 Our bicycles were lightweight – less than 15kg.
 After the bike comes a sledge, all packed with dry food, camping and photographic equipment, sleeping bags, clothes for every weather and other important stuff.
 Altogether it’s almost 30 kilograms, which constantly brings us down.
 Especially when trying to go uphill.